Is your brand story being heard? How to make meaningful connections in an attention-deficit world.

 Communicate your authenticity and purpose.
 It’s what earns your brand the right to make activation propositions.
 This is measured as a ‘Return on Influence’.

-You influence by offering guidance, knowledge and insight over self promotion.
+You influence by offering guidance, knowledge and insight, rather than self promotion.
 Authentic, value driven content that connects with people on an emotional level is what will get you heard in a sea of noise.
 Campaigns that speak to head and heart resonate more deeply than shouting about your features and benefits, or your latest industry win.

 The Science of Stories on Purpose